-Both the K band (22 GHz) and the Q band (43 GHz) single/dual-beam mode are available.
-The observation using the six antenna included Nobeyama 45-m and Kashima 34-m in addition to VERA four antennas is also available.
+The K band (22 GHz) and the Q band (43 GHz) single/dual-beam mode, and the C-band single-beam mode are available.
+The observation using the six antenna included Nobeyama 45-m and Kashima 34-m in addition to VERA four antennas is also available for the K band and the Q band.
 However, note that the observation with Nobeyama 45-m and Kashima 34-m should be done in single-beam mode.